skatpgusskat/winston-cloudwatch/README.md

 As specified [in the docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html#Setting_the_Region)

  > The AWS SDK for Node.js doesn't select the region by default.

 so you should take care of that.
 See the examples below.

 ## Usage

 Please refer to [AWS CloudWatch Logs documentation](http://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutLogEvents.html) for possible contraints that might affect you.
-Also have a look at [AWS CloudWatch Logs limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_limits.html).
+Also have a look at [AWS CloudWatch Logs limits](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_limits.html), ideally you should have only 1 source sending events to 1 stream, this library assumes you are follow this best practice.

 ```js
 var winston = require('winston'),